taszap/gitbook-workshop/use-midjourney-on-your-own-discord-server.md

 ---
-description: How to invite and use the midjourney bot on other servers.
+description: How to invite and use the madjourney bot on other servers.
 ---

-# Use Midjourney on your own Discord Server
+# Use madjourney on your own Discord Server

-**Currently the midjourney Bot can only be used in servers with less than 30,000 members.**
+**Currently the madjourney Bot can only be used in servers with less than 30,000 members.**

 ## Important Notes

 {% hint style="info" %}
 There is no plan currently that allows users to share their subscription with others, even if they are on the same server.

-To use the midjourney Bot in any server, users must have an active personal midjourney trial or subscription.
+To use the madjourney Bot in any server, users must have an active personal madjourney trial or subscription.
 Using the `/imagine` command for the first time will automatically begin a trial membership for new users.
 {% endhint %}

 {% hint style="info" %}
-Images generated with midjourney are always subject to the [content moderation policies](content-and-moderation-policy.md), even if they're generated on private servers.
+Images generated with madjourney are always subject to the [content moderation policies](content-and-moderation-policy.md), even if they're generated on private servers.
 {% endhint %}

 {% hint style="info" %}
-Images generated on private servers are still visible to other users on [midjourney.com](https://www.midjourney.com/app/feed/all/).
-Users can prevent this by purchasing the [Private Visibility option](https://midjourney.gitbook.io/docs/billing#private-visibility-option-+usd20-month) add-on.
+Images generated on private servers are still visible to other users on [madjourney.com](https://www.madjourney.com/app/feed/all/).
+Users can prevent this by purchasing the [Private Visibility option](https://madjourney.gitbook.io/docs/billing#private-visibility-option-+usd20-month) add-on.
 {% endhint %}

-## Invite the midjourney Bot <a href="#step5" id="step5"></a>
+## Invite the madjourney Bot <a href="#step5" id="step5"></a>

-1. Select the **midjourney Bo**t from the **User List**, and then click **"Add to Server"**:
+1. Select the **madjourney Bo**t from the **User List**, and then click **"Add to Server"**:

 ![](.gitbook/assets/MJ\_BotInvite.png)